UW-Libraries/druw-infrastructure/README.md

 # Druw infrastructure

 This repository sets a up a centos 7 based infrastructure for a research data repository based on samvera/hyrax (a Ruby/Rails application).
 It requires separately cloning the [druw repository](https://github.com/UW-Libraries/druw).
-It will build either a development or a fullstack environment.
+It will build either a development or a fullstack (development) environment.

 ---